Self Portrait of Sam Schembri with a screen-print of their own eye.

 SAM SCHEMBRI

 Sam Schembri is an emerging queer artist currently residing in Edmonton, Alberta.
-She began her BFA at the University of Alberta then transferred to Vancouver, BC and became a graduate of Emily Carr University of Art & Design and had her solo show “Iconic” at Slice of Life in July of 2020.
-After graduation she moved to Toronto, ON and worked as an art installer until returning back home to Edmonton.
+She began her BFA at the University of Alberta then transferred to Vancouver, BC to become a graduate of Emily Carr University of Art & Design in 2020.
+After graduation she moved to Toronto, ON and worked as an Art Installer until returning back home to Edmonton.
+She continued her work as a Preparator with the Art Gallery of Alberta and then a Gallery Assistant with Gallery @ 501.

 ARTIST STATEMENT